An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Concluding remarks

 \section{Concluding remarks}

 This manuscript presented an efficient iterative solution technique for the linear system that results from the HPS discretization of variable coefficient Helmholtz problems.
 The technique is based on a block-Jacobi preconditioner coupled with \texttt{GMRES}.
-The application of the preconditioner utilizes two local iterative solves on the leaf but all matrices can be applied rapidly thanks to their sparsity and Kronecker product structure.
+The preconditioner is based on local homogenization and is extremely efficient to apply thanks to the tensor product nature of the discretization.
+The homogenization is highly effective because the elements (or leaves) are never many wavelengths in size.

 The numerical results illustrate the effectiveness of the solution technique.
 While the method does not ``scale'' in the parallel computing context, it is extremely efficient.
-For example, it is able to solve a three dimensional mid frequency Helmholtz problem requiring over 1 billion discretization points to achieve 7 digits of accuracy in under 45 minutes on a cluster.
-The numerical results also illustrated that the HPS method is able to achieve a prescribed accuracy at set ppw.
+For example, it is able to solve a three dimensional mid frequency Helmholtz problem (roughly 100 wavelengths in each direction) requiring over 1 billion discretization points to achieve approximately 4 digits of accuracy in under 20 minutes on a cluster.
+The numerical results also illustrate that the HPS method is able to achieve a prescribed accuracy at set ppw.
 This is consistent with the accuracy observed for two dimensional problem \cite{BeamsGillmanHewett2020, GillmanBarnettMartinsson2015}.
 Additionally, the numerical results indicate that it is sufficient to ask for the relative residual of approximately 2-3 digits more than the accuracy expected of the discretization.
-This will minimize the number of extra iterations performed by \texttt{GMRES}.
+This will minimize the number of extra iterations performed by \texttt{GMRES} but does not effect the accuracy of the solution technique.

 As mentioned in the text, the proposed solver does not scale.
-In future work, the authors will develop a multi-level solver where the block-Jacobi preconditioner will be used as smoother between the coarse and the fine grids.
+In future work, one could develop a multi-level solver where the block-Jacobi preconditioner will be used as smoother between the coarse and the fine grids.
 Efficient solvers for the coarse grid is ongoing work.